Application period 2024 (FAQ 1): 1 – 31 May 2024

 (d) Proof of proficiency in German: Applicants do not have to provide a proof of proficiency in German!

-(e) Proof of proficiency in English (B2 level) − see related list above under I(b)
+(e) Proof of proficiency in English (B2 level) − see related list above under I(b) and FAQ 5

 (f) Complete CV in table form with signature